LIONSGATE UK TAX STRATEGY

 - Operate in an environment where we consider tax in the context of our reputation and brand;

-- Comply with appropriate tax risk processes, and ensure the board of directors of the Company, whichmay establish policies for the UK companies in the Group (the “Board”), has oversight of thiscompliance; and
+- Comply with appropriate tax risk processes, and ensure the boards of directors of the Companies (the “Boards”), which may establish policies for the UK companies in the Group, have oversight of this compliance; and

-- Regular communication with finance and legal staff within the UK business to keep informed of any significant business changes;
+- Regular communication with the SAO of each UK Group company, as well as other finance and legal staff within the UK Group to keep informed of any significant business changes;

-- Regular communication with Group treasury and legal departments about intra- group finance and shareholdings or business arrangements that potentially could affect the UK business and Group;
+- Regular communication with Group treasury and legal departments about intra-group finance and shareholdings or business arrangements that potentially could affect the UK business and the Group;

 - Involvement in all corporate acquisitions and investments including review of (a) financial and tax due diligence reports into the target’s business and (b) draft agreements; and

-- Monitoring proposed changes in UK and other country tax legislation to identify its potential impact for the UK group.
+- Monitoring proposed changes in UK and other country tax legislation to identify their potential impact for the UK

-We believe it is important to plan our business operations so that we can comply with UK and other country tax obligations, and to consider the tax consequences of transactions before carrying them out.
-Lionsgate is committed to acting with integrity in all business dealings and relationships, and has a zero tolerance approach to tax evasion.
+We believe it is important to plan our business operations so that we can comply with UK and other country tax obligations, such as the Criminal Finances Act of 2017 regarding tax evasion, and to consider the tax consequences of transactions before carrying them out.
+Furthermore, Lionsgate is committed to acting with integrity in all business dealings and relationships.

 Where there are alternative methods to achieve the same commercial result, we will consider all relevant factors including taxation before deciding on the best method.